 We recommend that you clean the unit every 2,500 hours of operation or every three months.
 We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store, or home center may carry compressed air in a can.
 You can use a vacuum cleaner in the blow position.
-If using compressed air in a can, please follow the directions on the can.
-If you don't follow directions on the can, you could damage the pilot assembly.
+If using compressed air in a can, please follow the directions on the can, lf you don't follow directions on the can, you could damage the pilot assembly.

 - 1. Shut off the unit, including the pilot.
-Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector for dust and dirt (see Figure 33). - 3.
-Blow air through the ports/slots and holes in the burner.
-Also clean the pilot assembly.
+Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector for dust and dirt (see Figure 26).

-flame holes will create soot.

-AND PILOT AIR INLET HOLE

-4. Check the injector holder located at the end of the burner tube again.
-Remove any

-- large particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle. - Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner.
+- 3. Blow air through the ports/slots and holes in the burner.
+Also clean the pilot assembly. - Check the injector holder located at the end of the burner tube again.
+Remove any large particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
+Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner.
 Repeat steps 3 and 4.

-Figure 33 - Burner and Injector Holder
+Figure 26 - Burner and Injector Holder